 Individual factors

-Adolescents' experiences of personal ethnic discrimination: Over the past two decades, the impact of ethnic discrimination on adolescents' outcomes has been receiving wide research attention due to its stressful nature and negative impact (Bernard et al., 2021; Carter, 2007; Saleem et al., 2019).
-Children and adolescents have been found to be vulnerable to the adverse mental and behavioral impact of discrimination due to the sensitivity of their developmental period, where they undergo physiological and emotional changes (Benner et al., 2018; Shonkoff et al., 2009).
+Adolescents’ experiences of personal ethnic discrimination: Over the past two decades, the impact of ethnic discrimination on adolescents’ outcomes has received wide research attention due to its stressful nature and negative impact (Bernard et al., 2021; Carter, 2007; Saleem et al., 2019).
+Children and adolescents have been found to be vulnerable to the adverse mental and behavioral impact of discrimination due to the sensitivity of their developmental period, when they undergo physiological and emotional changes (Benner et al., 2018; Shonkoff et al., 2009).

-While most of the existing body of knowledge based on studies conducted mainly among adolescents of color in the United States and other western contexts, relatively only a few studies focused on the effects of ethnic discrimination on Palestinian adolescents in Israel or other ethnic groups in the Middle East.
-To the best of our knowledge, one of the first studies which investigated ethnic discrimination among Palestinian adolescents, conducted by Massarwi and Khoury-Kassabri (2016), has found that ethnic discrimination is a major risk factor among adolescents which was associated with violent and aggressive behaviors against others.
-Despite the nobility nature of the study conducted by Massarwi and Khoury-Kassabri (2016), it examined experiences of personal ethnic discrimination from an individual perspective only based on the adolescents' self-report and based on a cross-sectional design.
-Building on this finding, in the proposed study we aim to expand the existing knowledge by investigating the long-term effects of personal experiences of ethnic discrimination on adolescents' outcomes by focusing on the ethnic discrimination multitype nature by investigating it at the micro and the macro levels based on a longitudinal design.
+Most existing studies concern adolescents of color in the United States and other Western contexts.
+Relatively few studies have focused on the effects of ethnic discrimination on Palestinian adolescents in Israel or other ethnic groups in the Middle East.
+To the best of our knowledge, one of the first studies to investigate ethnic discrimination among Palestinian adolescents, conducted by Massarwi and Khoury-Kassabri (2016), found that ethnic discrimination is a major risk factor for violent and aggressive behaviors among adolescents.
+Based on the adolescents’ self-report and with a cross-sectional design, Massarwi and Khoury-Kassabri’s (2016) study examined experiences of personal ethnic discrimination from an individual perspective only.
+Building on their findings, we will expand the existing knowledge by investigating the long-term effects of personal experiences of ethnic discrimination on adolescent outcomes by focusing on several factors of ethnic discrimination and investigating it at the micro and macro levels based on a longitudinal design.

-Adolescents' experiences of online ethnic discrimination: Online ethnic discrimination can be encountered in three ways: (a) via personal encounters of ethnic cyber-aggression from others on the internet, (b) vicariously witnessing ethnic cyber-aggression among others on the Internet, and (c) via consumption of online content that elucidates the racist reality in society (Keum & Miller, 2017).
-Similarly to experiences of ethnic discrimination, a growing body of knowledge showing that online ethnic discrimination is associated with multiple adverse mental health and behavioral outcomes among adolescents from ethnic and racial minority groups (Tynes et al., 2008; Tynes et al., 2020; Umaña-Taylor et al., 2015).
-For example, findings of a recent study conducted among a sample of American 407 adolescents from diverse ethnic groups have shown that adolescents' exposure to online racial discrimination actions was associated with depressive symptoms, anxiety, alcohol use disorder, and drug use problems (Tao & Fisher, 2022).
-To the best of our knowledge less is known on the effects of online ethnic discrimination on adolescents' outcomes based on a longitudinal design.
-To fill this gab, the proposed study is aiming to examine the long-term of online ethnic discrimination on Palestinian adolescents' emotional and behavioral outcomes.
+Adolescents’ experiences of online ethnic discrimination: Online ethnic discrimination can be encountered in three ways: (a) via experiencing ethnic cyber-aggression directly from others on the internet, (b) vicariously witnessing ethnic cyber-aggression, and (c) via consumption of online content that emphasizes the racist reality in society (Keum & Miller, 2017).
+Similar to experiences of ethnic discrimination, a growing body of knowledge shows that online ethnic discrimination is associated with multiple adverse mental health and negative behavioral outcomes among adolescents from ethnic and racial minority groups (Tynes et al., 2020; Tynes et al., 2008; Umaña-Taylor et al., 2015).
+For example, findings of a recent study conducted among a sample of 407 US adolescents from diverse ethnic groups showed that adolescents’ exposure to online racial discrimination was associated with depressive symptoms, anxiety, alcohol use disorder, and drug use problems (Tao & Fisher, 2022).
+To the best of our knowledge, less is known about the effects of online ethnic discrimination on adolescents’ outcomes based on the results of longitudinal research.
+The proposed study aims to address this gap by examining the long-term consequences of online ethnic discrimination on Palestinian adolescents’ emotional and behavioral outcomes.